FORGET YOUR DOOMED NEW YEAR'S RESOLUTION

 This article originally appeared in Issue 5 of Mountain Bike for Her.

-New Year’s resolutions by their very nature are a cause for failure, and in my world of fitness I believe everything we do should be a step towards success.
-New Year’s resolutions are often made the spur of the moment based on what you think you would like to change in your future.
-No real motivation, no commitment and no accountability.
-So now that we know why resolutions don’t work, how can we make changes in our life to attain a new weight-loss? goal and stick to it?
+New Year’s resolutions by their very nature are a cause for failure, and in my world of fitness, I believe everything we do should be a step toward success.
+New Year’s resolutions are often made on the spur of the moment based on what you think you would like to change in your future.
+No real motivation, no commitment, and no accountability.
+So now that we know why resolutions don’t work, how can we make changes in our life to attain a new weight loss? goal and stick to it?

 Photo Credit: Mark Jeffery